-Raigarh fort is not to be mistaken with Raigad, which is a district in Maharashtra.
+Raigarh Fort is not to be mistaken with Raigad, which is a district in Maharashtra.

 Raigarh is around 174 kilometres south of Mumbai city.
-The origins of the fort can be traced back to the year 1030, and it is believed to have been built by the Mores.
+The origins of the fort can be traced back to the year 1030 and it is believed to have been built by the Mores.
 The remains of the fort today are fairly discernable with the queen’s quarters comprising of 6 chambers intact with attached restrooms.
-Some watch towers still stand intact along with the execution chamber where prisoners were put to death by hanging.
-Originally, the fort had close to 1500 stairs leading up to it, although today, tourists may use the ropeway to get to the top, which is over 2700 feet high.
-A statue of the warrior Shivaji still stands tall which leads to a temple and his throne room.
+Some watchtowers still stand intact along with the execution chamber where prisoners were put to death by hanging.
+Originally, the fort had close to 1500 stairs leading up to it; although today, tourists may use the ropeway to get to the top, which is over 2700 feet high.
+A statue of the warrior, Shivaji, still stands tall which leads to a temple and his throne room.

-Best time to visit Raigarh Fort
+Best Time To Visit Raigarh Fort

 Winter is the best time to visit Raigarh Fort.

-How to reach Raigarh Fort
+How To Reach Raigarh Fort

-Raigarh is best accessed to by road.
+Raigarh is best accessed by road.